 The Akan people have made enormous contributions to Ghanaian society and continue to shape Ghana’s cultural identity.

-Do you know about the Akan people?
-Do you know about this group in West Africa?
-This is a unique group of people who have dominated the Ivory Coast and the Ghana regions of West Africa.
-It is the largest and most wide-spread groups both in Ghana and Cote d’Ivoire.
+Akan is not just the largest and most wide-spread groupin Ghana but also in Cote d’Ivoire.
 It is believed that the roots of the community are from the Sahel region and the Savannah.

 The Akan people or community consists of different groups all of which have traced a common origin.
 The community is believed to be as old as the Congo forest.
 Some of the prominent personalities who are members of the group include the great Kwame Nkrumah, Kofi Annan, Mario Balotelli, John Atta Mills, Idris Elba, Jerome Boateng among many others.
 If you would like to know a few more things about the Akan people then the following is a brief history of their language, religion, and political organization.

 Most Akan people speak the Twi Fante.
 Others speak the Bia language.
 The majority of the Twi speaking communities include people from the Akuapem, Asante, and the Akyem.
 The Bia language is spoken by groups that include Agon, Kwahu, Wassa, and the Fante.
 An average Akan person speaks English.

 The average population of Akan people is estimated to be about 20 million.
 It is one of the west African tribes or group of people that have maintained their indigenous languages and which has not been influenced so much by the West.